Djosiane/Simpson/README.md

 ### General infos
 For this site we used a database linked to our site

-A dump file could be provided on demand but here's our database infos (but you can have your own structure and content!):
+A dump file could be provided on demand but here's our database infos (you can surely have your own structure and content!):

 - database name: simpsons
 - table name: simpsons_family